 What a joy it is to have your child in our Preschool Ministry!
 We believe it is possible to share the love of Christ with children beginning at birth.
 Our Preschool staff and teachers are here to provide a safe, loving and Christ-centered learning environment for your preschoolers.
 It is our desire that you will take advantage of the many opportunities we have to offer your child here at Eagle's Landing.
-In order to provide the best of care for your preschooler, we use age appropriate curriculum and home living centers to present Biblical truths to the preschoolers.
+In order to provide the best of care for your preschooler, we use age appropriate curriculum to present Biblical truths to the preschoolers.
 Your preschooler is a very special person who deserves nothing less than the best care available.
 Parent participation is an important part of our program.
 We ask our preschool parents to serve once a month in one of our preschool classrooms.
 Working together, we can provide an excellent preschool program where your child will grow to know and love Jesus.
 Please call on us if we can be of help on a personal basis.

 The Preschool Ministry